 Tropical rain forest climates occur in lower elevations north and south of the equator between the Tropic of Cancer (23.5°N) and the Tropic of Capricorn (23.5°S).
 Even near the equator by South America, the climates of mountainous regions (too cool) and deserts (too dry) are not considered tropical.

 The cultivation of tropical houseplants requires warmer temperatures and more warm humid conditions than other plants.
 Most plants that live in tropical rainforests thrive where temperatures never fall below 60°F (16°C)nor above 90°F (32°C).
 Many grow best in shady or semi-shady locations, out of the direct sun.
 For these reasons, many tropical foliage plants make excellent houseplants.
 Even people without a green thumb can grow them!

 Here are some general tips for growing tropical plants indoors in temperate climates.
 There are exceptions to these rules depending on the type of plant species, of course, but if in doubt, start here:

 - Use a soilless potting mix and a container with big drain holes for tropical potted plants.
+They require good drainage.